yasserhcn/MinCPT/readme.md

 - currently the only supported compiler is gcc

 ## how to build
-simply use the g++ by writing `g++ src/main.cpp src/fileHandling.cpp src/buildSystem.cpp src/strings.cpp src/logging.cpp -o build/minCPT.exe -std=c++11`
+to build the main file you can use g++ using :  `g++ src/main.cpp src/fileHandling.cpp src/buildSystem.cpp src/strings.cpp src/logging.cpp -o build/minCPT.exe -std=c++11`

+and to use the caching file you can use : `g++ src/caching/buildCache.cpp src/caching/cache.cpp src/buildSystem.cpp src/strings.cpp src/logging.cpp -std=c++11 -o build/cptmake.exe`